Wangofandango/GMD/documentation/Game Design Document/Game design document.md

 In the first iteration of the game, each guildmember and the main player will be able to equip 1 weapon and 1 armor piece.
 To increase their damage and vitality respectively.

 #### Magic System *(Not implemented in first iteration of the game)*

+### Milestones
+1. Movement and Making interactables
+2.